Graduate Assistantships

 - Willingness to do administrative work over email as duties are assigned.

-- Ability to work independently after assigned a project or task.
+- Ability to work independently after being assigned a project or task.

 - Ability to transport large and heavy products with assistance as needed.